General

 - When switched off, the job is removed along with all underlying tasks and planned appointments.

-The global Check appointments on delete setting is read by the Dime.Scheduler extension in BC and passed along with every request to remove tasks and jobs.
-It applies globally, but you can override it with custom extensions built on top of Dime.Scheduler's extension in Business Central.
+The global Check appointments on delete setting is what the Dime.Scheduler extension in BC reads, then passes along with every request to remove tasks and jobs.
+It applies globally, so you set the safe default once.
+When a particular flow needs to behave differently, you can override it with custom extensions built on top of Dime.Scheduler's extension in Business Central.

 Notify appointment errors

 Dime.Scheduler keeps a trail of every interaction it initiates with connected backoffice systems like Business Central, Exchange, and webhook connections.
-This audit trail is available inside Dime.Scheduler itself.
+This audit trail is available inside Dime.Scheduler itself, and it is where you go to confirm that a piece of planning actually made it across.

-When Dime.Scheduler successfully posts data to the connected system, it marks that transaction as successful.
-In Business Central, a successful transaction means all data is written to the Dime.Scheduler Appointments table.
-This is the staging table Dime.Scheduler writes to.
-A routing table (the Dime.Scheduler Source Types list) then invokes a code unit whenever a new item is added to the list (an insert, update, or removal of an appointment in Dime.Scheduler), which processes the planning information Dime.Scheduler provided.
+There is a subtlety in what "made it across" means.
+When Dime.Scheduler posts data to the connected system, it marks that transaction as successful the moment the data is written to the Dime.Scheduler Appointments table, the staging table on the BC side.
+From there a routing table, the Dime.Scheduler Source Types list, invokes a code unit whenever a new item is added to the list.
+That happens on every insert, update, or removal of an appointment in Dime.Scheduler, and the code unit processes the planning information Dime.Scheduler provided.

-An item landing in the staging table doesn't guarantee that the connected system processed the appointment itself, and there are many reasons why it might fail.
-In the image below, for example, the assigned resource is missing a 'Unit of Measure':
+The catch is that landing in the staging table is not the same as being processed, and processing can fail for many reasons.
+In the image below the assigned resource is missing a 'Unit of Measure':

-When this flag is set to true, any error produced in BC is sent back to Dime.Scheduler as a 'Notification':
+That is the gap this switch closes.
+With 'Notify appointment errors' set to true, any error produced in BC is sent back to Dime.Scheduler as a 'Notification':

 Here is how the transaction system works in Dime.Scheduler in tandem with Business Central.
 Step through the happy path on the USA tenant and then the failure case on the Canadian tenant: